SkunkHeadedPunk/Mini-Project/README.md

 Encoder-1.4.1.zip: Arduino Library containing an accurate way to read encoders.
 Including this library is necessary to properly read the rotary   encoders using the Arduino.

-Read_Rotary_Encoder_Rads.ino: Arduino program for reading the rotary encoder's angular position, using the library from the .zip folder.
+4.4_readRotaryEncoderRads.ino: Arduino program for reading the rotary encoder's angular position, using the library from the .zip folder.